Our Training Fleet

 Confidence Building Instruction

-When flying with our instructors, you will be able to learn instinctively and intuitively how to fly to an airport you have never been to out of the blue, such as by diverting, how to descend and enter its pattern, or how to fly a difficult instrument approach in an airport you have not been to or are diverting to, or how to fly through Class Bravo airspace confidently and how to obtain the clearance to do so.
+When flying with our instructors, you will learn instinctively and intuitively how to fly to an airport you have never been to out of the blue, such as by diverting, how to descend and enter its pattern, or how to fly a difficult instrument approach in an airport you have not been to or are diverting to, or how to fly through Class Bravo airspace confidently and how to obtain the clearance to do so.

 Responsibility is on Us